kopacki/what-else/README.md

 Features:
 * let's have some content presented as a list of posts (yeah, mock them all for now 😎)
+* almost forgot, try to go with TDD 🤖

 Tech stack:
 * React 💪🏻 (it had to be easy and simple, remember?)